 Wondering what to do with extra zucchini?
 Full of chocolate flavour and studded with chocolate chips, these Gluten-Free Double Chocolate Zucchini Muffins are a great way to use summer squash!
 Made with a gluten-free flour blend, coconut sugar and Greek yogurt, these muffins are moist and tender and insanely delicious.

 Zucchini season is upon us in full force.
 If you're searching for ways to use it up, see 8 Delicious Zucchini Recipes Ideas.
-But wait: What better way to enjoy it than with a Gluten-Free Double Chocolate Zucchini Muffin?
+But wait: What better way could there be to enjoy zucchini than with a Gluten-Free Double Chocolate Zucchini Muffin?
 Or two!

 I love the texture zucchini gives baked goods.
 While it keeps them moist and tender, it doesn't impart any strong zucchini flavour.
 It simply, and very kindly, contributes all its nutritious benefits to a lowly muffin!